vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 1. While the Azure resources are being created, open a text editor tool (Notepad is accessible from the **Start** menu, under **Windows Accessories**).

-    You will be using the text editor to store some configuration values associated with the Azure resources.
+    > **NOTE**: You will be using the text editor to store some configuration values associated with your Azure resources.

+1. In your text editor, enter the following text labels:

+    +++deviceConnectionString:+++

 1. Switch back to the Azure portal window and wait for the deployment to finish.